apache/horaedb-docs/docs/src/en/cluster_deployment/with_meta.md

 ### Introduce

-CeresMeta is one of the core services of CeresDB distributed mode, it is used to manage and schedule the CeresDB cluster.By the way, the high availability of CeresMeta is ensured by embedding [ETCD](https://github.com/etcd-io/etcd).
+CeresMeta is one of the core services of CeresDB distributed mode, it is used to manage and schedule the CeresDB cluster.
+By the way, the high availability of CeresMeta is ensured by embedding [ETCD](https://github.com/etcd-io/etcd).
+Also, the ETCD service is provided for CeresDB servers to manage the distributed shard locks.

 ### Build